awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

 # Creating Lambda container images<a name="images-create"></a>

 You can package your Lambda function code and dependencies as a container image, using tools such as the Docker CLI\.
 You can then upload the image to your container registry hosted on Amazon Elastic Container Registry \(Amazon ECR\)\.
-Note that you must create the Lambda function from the same account as the container registry in Amazon ECR\.

 AWS provides a set of open\-source [base images](runtimes-images.md#runtimes-images-lp) that you can use to create your container image\.
 These base images include a [runtime interface client](runtimes-images.md#runtimes-api-client) to manage the interaction between Lambda and your function code\.